canonical-ols/talisker/docs/contract.rst

 languages as well.
 This contract outlines the the basic requirements of an implementation in order to be considered "compliant".

+Note: this section of documentation is under development.

 Logging
 -------